IFNW1: Structure

-Clinical Significance
+Clinical significance

 A study reported a correlation between a decreased level of interferon type I proteins and more severe COVID-19 cases that are not associated with detectable autoantibodies against IFN-ω or IFN-α.

-IFN-ω has been licensed in several countries to treat canine parvovirus, feline leukemia virus, and feline immunodeficiency virus infections.
-However, due to expense and a time-consuming protocol of 15 total rounds of subcutaneous administration, its use remains limited.
-In guinea pigs, it has been found to significantly reduce viral loads of the Influenza A virus subtype H1N1 upon daily treatment.
-A limiting factor in its therapeutic use is the recombinant protein's short half-life, and this can potentially be worked around with techniques such as PEGylation.

-Although it hasn't been licensed for therapeutic use, IFN-ω has been found to decrease the viral load of Enterovirus E, infectious bovine rhinotracheitis virus, Bovine viral diarrhea, Indiana vesiculovirus, pseudorabies virus, European bat lyssavirus, influenza virus, feline calicivirus, and feline herpesvirus-1 (FHV-1).
-However, further studies are needed to reinforce these claims.

 In combination with ribavirin, IFN-α has been used to treat chronic hepatitis C virus infections, however, this treatment option can carry extreme side effects.
 Evidence has emerged that IFN-ω could also serve as a potential treatment for HCV as it is more potent than IFN-α in repressing HCV RNA replicons.

-Although limitations include time-consumption, necessary facilities, lack of specificity, and use of radioisotopes, IFN-ω can be used in the detection of APS-1.
+Although limitations include time-consumption, necessary facilities, lack of specificity, and use of radioisotopes, RFeIFN-ω can be used in the detection of APS-1.
 Anti-IFN-ω antibodies are shown to develop before APS-1 symptoms show which allows for early detection of the virus.
 Methods of antibody detection include immunoassay, radioligand binding assay, and antiviral neutralization assays.

-Studies have also shown IFN-ω to treat numerous diseases in felines and canines, however, further studies are needed with larger sample sizes and controlled groups to ensure the accuracy of results.
-There is also evidence of antitumor effects on human tumor xenografts in nude mice.
+Evolution

+There is no single mouse or rat gene that is confidently known to correspond to (ortholog) IFNW1.

+EggNOG indicates that the lineage of orthogroups leading up to IFNW1 is: